cph-cachet/carp.sensing-flutter/packages/carp_context_package/README.md

   </array>
 ```

-You also need to activate Background mode for your Runner.
+Also - make sure to activate Background mode for your Runner.
 Open XCode and go to "Signing & Capabilities".
 Add the "Background Modes" section and add "Location updates" to the list:

 ![iOS Setup](https://raw.githubusercontent.com/wiki/rekab-app/background_locator/images/background_location_update.png)